 (c) Death occurring within twenty four hours after the person has been removed from restraints or seclusion, and

 (d) Death where it is reasonable to assume that a person's death may be related to or is a result of such seclusion or restraint.

-(1) The agency shall collect data on all instances of the use of seclusion or restraint and integrate the data into performance improvement activities.
+(1) The provider shall collect data on all instances of the use of seclusion or restraint and integrate the data into performance improvement activities.

-(2) Data shall be aggregated and reviewed at least semi-annually by agencies and at least quarterly by ODMH licensed residential facilities.
+(2) Data shall be aggregated and reviewed at least semi-annually by providers and at least quarterly by department licensed residential facilities or certified AoD residential providers.
 The minimum data to be collected for each episode shall include: